-Personal data processed must be adequate, relevant and limited to what is necessary in relation to the purpose for which it is processed.
+Under the Law and LEO, personal data processed must be adequate, relevant and limited to what is necessary, or not excessive, in relation to the purpose for which it is processed.

-Under the LEO, personal data processed for any of the law enforcement purposes must be adequate, relevant and not excessive in relation to the purpose for which it is processed.
-The controller maintains that it will only process the personal data which is detailed in section 2, and will not process any further personal data that is not necessary in relation to the original reason for processing personal data as specified in section 2, unless the controller is required to do so by law.
+The controller maintains that it will only process the personal data, which is detailed in section 2, and will not process any further personal data that is not necessary in relation to the original reason for processing personal data as specified in section 2, unless the controller is required to do so by law.